pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/globalID.md

 ```
 The version of each pipeline within their respective `.spec` repos are neither the result of a user change, nor of an automatic change.
 They have, however, contributed to the creation of the previous `AUTO` commits.
-To make sure that we have a complete view of all the data and pipeline versions involved in all commits resulting from the initial
+To make sure that we have a complete view of all the data and pipeline versions involved in all the commits resulting from the initial
 `put file`, their version is kept as `ALIAS` commits under the same global ID.

 For a fuller view of GlobalID in action, take a look at our [GlobalID illustration](https://github.com/pachyderm/pachyderm/tree/master/examples/globalID).

 ## Track Provenance Downstream

-Pachyderm provides the `wait commitset` command that enables you
+Pachyderm provides the `wait commit <commitID>` command that enables you
 to track your commits downstream as they are produced.

-Unlike the `inspect commitset`, each line is printed as soon as a new commit of your set finishes.
+Unlike the `list commit <commitID>`, each line is printed as soon as a new commit of your global commit finishes.

-Change `commitset` in `jobset` to list the jobs related to your jobset as they finish processing a commit.
+Change `commit` in `job` to list the jobs related to your global job as they finish processing a commit.

-## Squash Commitset
+## Squash Commit

-`pachctl squash commitset 1035715e796f45caae7a1d3ffd1f93ca`
+`pachctl squash commit 1035715e796f45caae7a1d3ffd1f93ca`
-combines all the file changes in the commits of a commitset
+combines all the file changes in the commits of a global commit
-into their children and then removes the commitset.
+into their children and then removes the global commit.
 This behavior is inspired by the squash option in git rebase.
 No data stored in PFS is removed.

 !!!
 Warning
-    Squashing a commitset with no children results in the head of the branch disagreement with the state of the world.
-    So a new identical commitset will be created.
+    Squashing a global commit with no children results in the head of the branch disagreement with the state of the world: A new identical global commit is therefore created.